Almost all websites, even the incredibly popular ones experience downtime at some point.

 Virtual Private Hosting like the one Colorlib uses (Digital Ocean) start at $5/mo.
 And with a VPS you’ll get what you’ve paid for and will not be exposed to possible problems you may face with a shared hosting environment.

-Using a VPS may require considerable technical know how, which if you are uncomfortable with, leaves you with the only other choice – managed WordPress hosting.
-Software & Hardware can be handled by a managed WordPress host if you prefer not to get your hands dirty.
-If you are undecided which type of hosting service you can handle or your website will need, please do read a very extensive account, I’ve written in the last few months.
+Using a VPS may require considerable technical know-how, which, if you are uncomfortable with, leaves you with the only other choice – managed WordPress hosting.
+A managed WordPress host can handle software & Hardware if you prefer not to get your hands dirty.
+If you are undecided which type of hosting service you can handle or your website will need, please read a very extensive account, I’ve written in the last few months.

 Tackling Unplanned Downtime

 All of what I’ve discussed previously deals with how to prepare against unplanned downtime.
 In summary,

 - Get your self a trust worthy host.
 Do not look at their promises, look at how often their servers crash, is their software up to date & if their hardware is proofed against failure.